Table of Contents

 - Azure Application Gateway: This is a web traffic load balancer that provides application-level routing and SSL termination.
 It offers monitoring and logging features to help businesses optimize performance and troubleshoot issues.

-These Azure monitoring tool, among others, provide businesses with the visibility, security, and control they need to optimize their Azure network performance and ensure high availability and uptime.
+These Azure monitoring tools, among others, provide businesses with the visibility, security, and control they need to optimize their Azure network performance and ensure high availability and uptime.
 By leveraging the right tools for their specific needs and requirements, businesses can maximize the value and performance of their cloud-based applications and services.

 Attention all cloud spies!
 Your mission, should you choose to accept it, is to keep your Azure network connections clear and optimize your cloud-based applications for peak performance.
 But fear not, because Obkio is here to help.
 With just a few clicks, you can set up your very own Azure network monitoring solution and keep a watchful eye on your network performance in real-time.